szolotykh/kinisi-motor-controller-firmware/commands.md

   - Range: 0 to 3
 Response:
  - odometry (double): The odometry of the encoder in radians.

+### SET_ODOMETRY_FREQUENCY (0x17)
+Description: This command sets the global update frequency (in Hz) of the odometry task.
+A single odometry task integrates all encoder and platform odometry, so this frequency is global.
+The value is quantized to the 1 ms RTOS tick (period_ms = 1000 / frequency), so effective frequencies are 1000/N Hz.
+Defaults to 20 Hz (50 ms) at start-up.\
+Properties:
+- frequency (uint16_t): The odometry update frequency in Hz.
+  - Range: 1 to 1000

+### GET_ODOMETRY_FREQUENCY (0x18)
+Description: This command retrieves the current global update frequency (in Hz) of the odometry task.\
+Properties:
+- None
+Response:
+ - frequency (uint16_t): The current odometry update frequency in Hz.

 ### INITIALIZE_GPIO_PIN (0x20)
 Description: This command initializes a digital pin and prepares it for use.\